maximevaillancourt/digital-garden-jekyll-template/_pages/index.md

 permalink: /
 ---

-# Welcome! 🌱
+# Hello!
+I Am Not An AI. 👋

 <p style="padding: 3em 1em; background: #f5f7ff; border-radius: 4px;">
-  Take a look at <span style="font-weight: bold">[[Your first note]]</span> to get started on your exploration.
+I'm a <span style="font-weight: bold">software engineer</span> specialized in <span style="font-weight: bold">data engineering</span> and building scalable applications powered by machine learning.
 </p>

-This digital garden template is free, open-source, and [available on GitHub here](https://github.com/maximevaillancourt/digital-garden-jekyll-template).

-The easiest way to get started is to read this [step-by-step guide explaining how to set this up from scratch](https://maximevaillancourt.com/blog/setting-up-your-own-digital-garden-with-jekyll).
+This digital garden is an evolving space where I share my work, notes, and passions.
+Here are all the notes in this garden, along with their links, visualized as a graph.

 <style>
   .wrapper {